openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

 }
 ```

-For details about how to implement persistent data storage, see [Lightweight Data Store Development](../database/database-preference-guidelines.md).
+For details about how to implement persistent data storage, see [Persisting Preferences Data](../database/data-persistence-by-preferences.md).

 The **Want** object passed in by the widget host to the widget provider contains a flag that specifies whether the requested widget is normal or temporary.